 B-3.2.1 Measure correct to the nearest mm the distance between each pair of marks separately.

 B-3.2.2 Lay the test specimen flat in a watertight tray of suitable size, having depth of minimum 10 cm.
-Soak it under a head of 25 mm of water containing 0.5 percent suitable wetting agent at 30 to 35 °C for 2 hours.
+Soak it under a head of 25 mm of water containing 0.5 percent suitable wetting agent at 30 °C to 35 °C for 2 h.
 Drain out the water and remove the test specimen carefully so that it is not stretched and lay it flat on a smooth surface.
 Remove the excess of water by absorbent material and dry it at room temperature.

-B-3.2.3 After drying, condition the test specimen to moisture equilibrium in a standard atmosphere, if needed (see B-1.1).
+B-3.2.3 After drying, condition the test specimen to moisture equilibrium in a standard atmosphere, if needed (see B-1).
 Place it on the glass plate, carefully remove all wrinkles and creases and place the other glass plate on the test specimen.
 Measures correct to the nearest mm, the distance between each pair of marks separately.